bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

 Save and exit.

+Create a database ``bugs`` for Bugzilla:

+:command:`mysql -u root -e "CREATE DATABASE IF NOT EXISTS bugs CHARACTER SET = 'utf8'"`

 Then, add a user to MariaDB for Bugzilla to use:

 :command:`mysql -u root -e "GRANT ALL PRIVILEGES ON bugs.* TO bugs@localhost IDENTIFIED BY '$db_pass'"`